Clement-Devevey/redis/README.md

 - Using tkinter as graphical library
 - Using redis as db

+## Setup
+- Use commandes.txt to create at least operators.
+- Start py file !
 ## You can :
 - Create a call (by filling out the form)  ID must not exist
 - Check others calls (those who are not already affected) and get more datas by choosing one in the combobox.